Syed-Umair/speechToText-Socket.io/README.md

-# speechToText-Socket.io
-SpeechToText Socket.io Manager
+Speech To Text Feature Manager